Carol Martin (politician): Political career

 Martin served on the Derby-West Kimberley Shire Council, and was a member of the National Association for Loss and Grief in Western Australia, the Industry Training Advisory Board, and the Support Committee for Young Women's Health Wise.
 Her husband Brian was the president of the Derby branch of the Labor Party, and ran as an independent candidate at the 1996 state election against incumbent ex-Labor MLA Ernie Bridge.

 Following Bridge's retirement from politics at the 2001 state election, Martin secured Labor preselection for the seat of Kimberley, and won it easily.
 In doing so she became the first ever Aboriginal woman elected to an Australian parliament.
 Martin was responsible for the establishment of EMILY's List's Partnership for Equity Network, which is aimed at involving more Indigenous women in public life.

 After three full terms, Martin retired from politics in 2013, in part following racial slurs directed at her in response to her support for Woodside Petroleum's plans to build a liquefied natural hub near Broome, but also a desire to spend more time in the Kimberley and with her family.
 She was succeeded in the seat by Gitja woman Josie Farrer.

 In January 2016, she was named as the Labor Party's candidate for the federal seat of Durack, which covers the northern part of the state.

-Personal life
+Personal life and honours

 Martin is also an accomplished painter and artist, having taken it up on her return to Derby in the 1990s.
 Her work has been exhibited by Curtin University and still resides in the Centre for Aboriginal Studies, and former Governor-General William Deane owned several paintings.
 She has assisted with the creation of the Australian Indigenous Art and Culture Development Fund, which attempts to right a past wrong where traditional Aboriginal artists were not given royalty payments for the use of their work, and has been a strong supporter of the Indigenous Stock Exchange (ISX) which was founded in May 2003.

 Her interests include fishing, camping, reading and spending time with her large extended family.
 She has two children and several grandchildren.

+Martin was inducted onto the Victorian Honour Roll of Women in 2001.
+She was awarded the Medal of the Order of Australia in the 2023 King's Birthday Honours for "service to the Parliament of Western Australia, and to the Indigenous community".